StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

     type: info

 - **Single Blank Line**: Use a single blank line to separate logical blocks of code or functions.
-    - **Reason**: A single blank line helps to visually separate related pieces of code, making the flow of logic clear without wasting space.
 - **Double Blank Lines**: Use double blank lines sparingly to highlight new sections or distinct logical groups within the script.
-    - **Reason**: Double blank lines create a more pronounced visual separation, which is useful for distinguishing sections that serve different purposes or contain unrelated functionality.
-This can be particularly helpful in larger scripts to prevent sections from blending together.

 ///